 1. Check Your Credit Score

 Your credit score plays a crucial role in the interest rates you’ll see when you shop for a loan.
 If you haven’t checked on your FICO credit score in a while, be sure to take a look before you apply for a refinance.
 If you’ve been paying your mortgage loan on time every month, chances are that your score has gone up since you took your loan out.
+After checking, you can begin working on your credit score, paying down debt and preparing for the loan.

 2. Know Your Loan Stats